Tiramisu-Compiler/tiramisu/ARTIFACT_EVALUATION.md

 - The instructions for installing Tiramisu from sources are provided in section "Building Tiramisu" in the Tiramisu [README file](https://github.com/Tiramisu-Compiler/tiramisu/blob/master/README.md).
 If there is a need, more detailed instructions are provided in https://github.com/Tiramisu-Compiler/tiramisu/blob/master/INSTALL.md

-- A virtual machine that has Tiramisu pre-built will be added soon (20GB being uploaded to the servers).

 ## Trying Tiramisu
 - You can compile Tiramisu (without recompiling all of its submodules) as follows